Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

 where the parameters $\gamma$ and $\mathrm{e}^{S_0}$ of the super Schwarzian path integrals in \cite[Appendix C]{Stanford:2019vob} are fixed to be $1/2$ and $1$, respectively.
-From the disk partition function $Z_{0,1}^{\mathrm{SJT}}(\beta)$, as was done in the JT gravity, we obtain the coordinate functions $\sfx(z)$ and $\sfy^{\mathrm{SWP}}(z)$ in eq.\eqref{sp_curve_sw} of the super Weil-Petersson spectral curve $\cC^{\mathrm{SWP}}$, where we employed a normalization given in \cite{Norbury:2020vyi}.
-Gluing two trumpet partition functions along the geodesic circle of length $L$, we obtain the double trumpet function:
+From the disk partition function \smash{$Z_{0,1}^{\mathrm{SJT}}(\beta)$}, as was done in the JT gravity, we obtain the coordinate functions $\sfx(z)$ and $\sfy^{\mathrm{SWP}}(z)$ in equation~\eqref{sp_curve_sw} of the super Weil--Petersson spectral curve $\cC^{\mathrm{SWP}}$, where we employed a normalization given in \cite{Norbury:2020vyi}.
+Gluing two trumpet partition functions along the geodesic circle of length $L$, we obtain the double trumpet function

 where we assume the JT supergravity on orientable surfaces without time-reversal symmetry, and the factor $2$ in front of the middle integral arises from the sum over the spin structures.
-The JT supergravity partition function on orientable surface with genus $g$ and $n$ wiggly boundaries without time-reversal symmetry is
+The JT supergravity partition function on an orientable surface with genus $g$ and $n$ wiggly boundaries without time-reversal symmetry is

-where $V_{g,n}^{\mathrm{SW}}(L_1,\ldots,L_n)$ denotes the Weil-Petersson volume for the moduli space of super Riemann surfaces computed from the supersymmetric generalization of the Mirzakhani's recursion in \cite[Appendix D]{Stanford:2019vob}.
+where $V_{g,n}^{\mathrm{SW}}(L_1,\dots,L_n)$ denotes the Weil--Petersson volume for the moduli space of super Riemann surfaces computed from the supersymmetric generalization of Mirzakhani's recursion in~\cite[Appendix D]{Stanford:2019vob}.

-From this double trumpet partition function, we also obtain the bidifferential $B(z_1,z_2)$ of the super Weil-Petersson spectral curve $\cC^{\mathrm{SWP}}$ in the same way as the JT gravity, and the super Weil-Petersson spectral curve $\cC^{\mathrm{SWP}}=({\IP}^1;\sfx,\sfy^{\mathrm{SWP}},B)$ are obtained.
-Then, the correlation functions $W^{\mathrm{SWP}}_{g,n}(z_1,\ldots,z_n)$ are obtained from the CEO topological recursion, and their inverse Laplace transforms give the volume polynomials $V_{g,n}^{\mathrm{SWP}}(L_1,\ldots,L_n)$ of the moduli space of super Riemann surfaces which are the supersymmetric analogue of the Weil-Petersson volumes $V_{g,n}^{\mathrm{WP}}(L_1,\ldots,L_n)$ and obey the ABO topological recursion.
-The Weil-Petersson volume for the moduli space of super Riemann surfaces in the JT supergravity partition function \eqref{eq:partition_function_SJT} and the super Weil-Petersson volume defined in eq.\eqref{sw_volume} are related by \cite[Section 5.3]{Norbury:2020vyi}:
+From this double trumpet partition function, we also obtain the bidifferential $B(z_1,z_2)$ of the super Weil--Petersson spectral curve $\cC^{\mathrm{SWP}}$ in the same way as the JT gravity, and the super Weil--Petersson spectral curve $\cC^{\mathrm{SWP}}=\big({\IP}^1;\sfx,\sfy^{\mathrm{SWP}},B\big)$ is obtained.
+Then, the correlation functions~\smash{$W^{\mathrm{SWP}}_{g,n}(z_1,\dots,z_n)$} are obtained from the CEO topological recursion, and their inverse Laplace transforms give the volume polynomials $V_{g,n}^{\mathrm{SWP}}(L_1,\dots,L_n)$ of the moduli space of super Riemann surfaces which are the supersymmetric analogue of the Weil--Petersson volumes~\smash{$V_{g,n}^{\mathrm{WP}}(L_1,\dots,L_n)$} and obey the ABO topological recursion.
+The Weil--Petersson volume for the moduli space of super Riemann surfaces in the JT supergravity partition function \eqref{eq:partition_function_SJT} and the super Weil--Petersson volume defined in equation~\eqref{sw_volume} are related by \cite[Section 5.3]{Norbury:2020vyi}